brugr9/UEPluginIntegrationTool/README.md

 A NNG Publisher Actor-Component or a NNG Subscriber Actor-Component may be added to a Blueprints 'Components' tab by pressing the 'Add Components' button.
 The components are listed with category 'Messaging'.

-Screenshot of NNG Actor-Components listed in Unreal Editor, tab 'Components', category 'Messaging':

 ![Screenshot of NNG Actor-Components](Docs/ScreenshotActorComponents.jpg "Screenshot of NNG Actor-Components")
+<br>*Fig. 2.8: Screenshot of NNG Actor-Components listed in Unreal Editor, tab 'Components', category 'Messaging'*

 #### 2.3.1.
 Publisher Actor-Component